databricks/spark-redshift/README.md

  <tr>
     <td><tt>avrocompression</tt></td>
     <td>No</td>
-    <td><tt>snappy</tt></td>
+    <td>No compression (unless set in Hadoop config)</td>
     <td>
 <p>Sets the compression codec to use on the Avro data to be loaded into Redshift.
 This overwrites the <tt>avro.output.codec</tt>
 key in the Hadoop configuration with the specified value.
-To disable this and use the value set in the Hadoop configuration, set this to null or an empty string.</p>
+If left unset (or set to null or an empty string) it will leave the Hadoop configuration unchanged.</p>
     </td>
  </tr>
 </table>